László Marosi

-László Marosi (born 26 November 1962 in Kisbér) is a Hungarian former handball player who currently works as a handball expert.
+László Marosi (born 26 November 1962 in Kisbér) is a Hungarian former handball player, currently the president of the Tatabánya KC club.

 He participated at the 1988 Summer Olympics, where the Hungarian national team placed fourth, and at the 1992 Summer Olympics, where the team placed seventh.
 He also represented Hungary on two World Championships in 1986 and 1990 and won a silver medal on the first one.